eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

      - :ref:`CommonAlloc`
      -
    * - ``<max_partitions>``
-     - Maximum size of the partitions submessage or zero for no limit.
+     - Maximum size of the partitions submessage.
+Zero for no limit.
 See :ref:`MessageMaxSize`.
      - ``UInt32``
      -
    * - ``<max_user_data>``
-     - Maximum size of the user data submessage or zero for no limit.
+     - Maximum size of the user data submessage.
+Zero for no limit.
 See :ref:`MessageMaxSize`.
      - ``UInt32``
      -
    * - ``<max_properties>``
-     - Maximum size of the properties submessage or zero for no limit.
+     - Maximum size of the properties submessage.
+Zero for no limit.
 See :ref:`MessageMaxSize`.
      - ``UInt32``
      -